KavinVidhunanR/Aegis/README.md

 - Human-Centered Interventions: Instead of replacing human connection, it strengthens self-awareness, reflection, and empathy.

 # Impact So Far
-# AEGIS is a working prototype, designed as a browser extension and web dashboard, demonstrating:
+ **AEGIS is a working prototype, designed as a browser extension and web dashboard, demonstrating**:

 - Detecting harmful engagement patterns in simulated teen sessions.
 - Interventions tested on dummy datasets reflecting real-world behaviors.